 This is a lovely little festival that takes place in my current residence, Heidelberg, Germany.
 You'll find stalls filled with crafts, food, and my personal favorite “neu wine”.
 Neu wine is the product of fermented freshly pressed grape juice which is alcoholic and tasty.
 Watch the opening day procession of our town mascot, Perkeo (the court jester who literally only drank wine) make his way down the lovely main street.
 At night there are concerts and plenty of trinkets to buy.

 When is Herbstfest?
-The last Saturday in September.
+The last Saturday in September, but cancelled for 2020.

 See my full guide to Heidelberg.